retorquere/zotero-better-bibtex/docs/index.md

 currently, that translates to the LaTeX/Markdown crowd.
 To get started, read the [Installation](https://retorquere.github.io/zotero-better-bibtex/installation) instructions.
-At its core, it behaves like any Zotero import/export module; anywhere you can export or import bibliography items in Zotero, you'll find *Better X* listed as one of the choices.
+At its core, it behaves like any Zotero import/export module; anywhere you can export or import bibliography items in Zotero, you'll find *Better X* listed among the choices.
 If nothing else, you could keep your existing workflow as-is, and just enjoy the improved LaTeX &harr; unicode translation on import and export and more accurate field mapping.

 Zotero does all its work in UTF-8 Unicode, which is absolutely the right thing to do.
 Unfortunately, for those shackled